-- Talk to the salespeople at your local home improvement store.
+- Call the salespeople at your local home improvement store.
 They often know who is really good and who isn’t.
-This is especially good if you have used the store enough to build some relationship with the employees.
+This is especially good if you have used the store enough to build some relationships with the employees.

 - Talk to local homebuilders.
 They use contractors all the time.

-- Talk to local interior decorators.
+- Have a chat with local interior decorators.
 They also use contractors.